zarSou9/taxonomy-generator/README.md

 For a super quick setup, you can run `python -m venv .venv` , activate the venv, and install all dependencies with `pip install -r requirements.txt` .

-For development use (added deps and such), you should ge setup with [poetry](https://python-poetry.org/docs/) which is what we use for dependency management.
+For development use (if adding deps and such), you should get setup with [poetry](https://python-poetry.org/docs/) which is what we use for dependency management.
 I recommend installing it through `pipx` :

 ```bash
 pipx install poetry